dsu athletics news

 - Cross Country News

 - Football News

 - Women's Basketball News

 dsu athletics pages

-Dakota State dipped their overall record to 5-12 and 0-2 Association of Independent Institutions (A.I.I.) conference record.
-Valley City State, No. 13 in the latest NAIA Division II Women's Basketball national poll, lifted their overall record to 17-4 and 5-2 in the A.I.I.
+Dakota State dropped their overall record to 5-16.
+Valley City State, receiving votes in the latest NAIA Division II Women's Basketball national poll, improved their record to 15-9.
+The Vikings had recorded their 10th win in the last 11 games.